CharuShardul/Inf_BSDE_solvers/README.md

 The code implements Monte‑Carlo estimation of expectations above and interpolation (grid methods) or direct NN learning of the operators.

-## Dependencies (suggested conda env on Windows)
+## Dependencies

-Windows / PowerShell commands:
+* Using console commands:

-conda create -n infBSDE python=3.10 numpy scipy matplotlib numba scikit-learn -y conda activate infBSDE pip install tensorflow==2.14  # or the TF version you use or install tensorflow via conda-forge if preferred: conda install -c conda-forge tensorflow
+    - conda create -n infBSDE python=3.10 numpy matplotlib numba -y

-then:
+    - conda activate infBSDE

+    - pip install tensorflow==2.14

+* Using `requirements.txt`:
-pip install tqdm
+    - pip install -r requirements.txt

-Exact versions used during development:
-- numpy, scipy, matplotlib, numba, tensorflow (2.x)

----

-## Quick start (examples)

-Run grid Picard (vectorized):
-- python vect_grid_scheme.py

-Run 1‑D SDE + Malliavin weights:
-- python 1d_generalSDE.py

-Run NN Picard:
-- python NN_Picard_mult.py

-Run NN direct scheme:
-- python NN_second_scheme_2.py

-Adjust parameters (M, NbP/NbP, dt, Ntilde, epochs, batch_size, learning rate) at top of each script.

----

-## Where to look in code

-- vect_grid_scheme.py: `GridScheme.phi`, `GridScheme.interpol`, `PicIter`.
-- 1d_generalSDE.py: `_sde_kernel` (numba), `GridScheme.phi`, `GridScheme.PicIter`.
-- NN_Picard_mult.py: `label`, `phi`, `model_init`, `NN` network definitions and Picard loop.
-- NN_second_scheme_2.py: `label`, `phi`, `NN_model` class with custom training loop.

----

 ## Notes on extending / experiments

 - Replace `an_u`/`an_ub` and `f_0` with other models to test other analytic examples.
 - For higher-d NN experiments increase network width/depth, tune M (MC samples), and use batch normalization / learning‑rate schedules.
-- For SDE forward processes in >1D, extend `_sde_kernel` and Malliavin-weight computations carefully (numba/jitting advisable).
+- For SDE forward processes in >1D, extend `_sde_kernel`, `sigma`, `del_sigma` and Malliavin-weight computations (currently implemented for 1-d).
+- For new experiments with different model parameters, create lists of new class objects and store the required data or save the computed error values using `np.save()` command and plot them later.

 ---

-## License / contact

-This repository is provided as research code.
-No license file included.
-For questions, open an issue in